-The American Academy of Pediatrics (AAP) recommends feeding your baby breast milk only for the first 6 months of life.
+The American Academy of Pediatrics (AAP) recommends exclusively feeding your baby breast milk for the first 6 months of life.
 Then, you can start introducing pureed or solid foods, but you should continue breastfeeding until your child turns 1.

 At that point, you may switch to cow’s milk or another milk alternative.
 Most experts agree that breastfeeding through the first year of life is most beneficial to your baby.
 After that, babies often lose interest in breastfeeding because they are becoming more mobile.